In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

 Instead I looked for answers in self-help books, courses, events and workshops, devoured the words of so-called ‘experts’ and lost hours of my life searching on Google.

 Finally I began working with a coach.
 I admitted my heart wasn’t really in the personal styling anymore.
-To my dismay, my idea to expand on the coaching work I’d been doing was violently rejected, and I’ll never forget how defeated I felt as a result of that conversation.
+To my dismay, my idea to expand on the coaching and mentoring work I’d been doing was violently rejected, and I’ll never forget how defeated I felt as a result of that conversation.
 By the end of that week I felt like I was headed for a breakdown, I can clearly recall sitting on our kitchen floor on the Friday night, a glass of red wine in one hand and the bottle in the other, saying to David, “I can’t do this anymore”.

 I stopped seeing personal styling clients anyway.
 And what happened was I inadvertently created the space I’d needed all along to get my thoughts in order and more importantly, to listen to what my intuition was telling me; I began to feel the first glimmer of possibility that perhaps the only person who could make the right decision for me, was me.
 And whilst it took time, ultimately that’s how I found the courage to let this part of my business go.